nafiyah99/nafiyah99.github.io/README.md

-file ini hanya bercandaan. jangan dibawa serius. hanya wadah menuangkan ide saja :) enjoy my full "self"-creation!
+it is my beloved project i have enjoyed doing it so far. just a static but pretty well designed. enjoy my full "self"-creation!